1991 British Columbia recall and initiative referendum: Aftermath

 British Columbia's legislation made a referendum binding only on the government that called it.
 As the Socreds had been defeated, the incoming NDP government was not required to enable recall and initiative.
 Nevertheless, Premier-elect Mike Harcourt announced that his government would be bound by the results.
 As a consequence, the Recall and Initiative Act was passed and entered into force on February 24, 1995.

-In 1998, MLA Paul Reitsma resigned his seat when it appeared that a recall petition would be successful and he could be the first person ever recalled under the legislation.
+In 1998, MLA Paul Reitsma resigned his seat when it appeared that a recall petition would be successful and he could be the first person recalled under the legislation.

+As of April 2023, according to Elections BC the Recall and Initiative Act has been invoked: